 Could Social Media Raise Your Insurance Premiums?

-When you post photos of your latest adventure on Facebook, tweet about your vacation, or put information on Instagram, Pinterest and other social media sites, it isn’t just your friends and family watching.
+When you post photos of your new home addition on Facebook or Instagram, tweet about your vacation, or upload videos of your puppy to TikTok, Snapchat, and other social media sites, it isn’t just your friends and family watching.

 It could be your insurance company as well.

-In January, New York’s Department of Financial Services released new guidelines that allow life insurers to use social media data to determine premiums.
-The only caveat: The data must not be based on race, color, creed, national origin or other discriminatory factors.
+New York’s Department of Financial Services permits life insurance companies to use social media data to determine premiums as long as the data is not based on race, color, creed, national origin or other discriminatory factors.
+The wording in the guidelines also opens the door for auto and homeowners insurance providers to do the same, though they’re not explicitly mentioned.

 Social Media and Your Insurance